This article on Footprint Charts is the opinion of Optimus Futures.

 Plus, you get unlimited simulated trades and access to the automated trade journal.

-Trading futures and options involve substantial risk of loss and are not suitable for all investors.
+Trading futures and options involve a substantial risk of loss and are not suitable for all investors.
 Past performance is not necessarily indicative of future results.